aceeric/desktop-kubernetes/README.md

 # Desktop Kubernetes

 This is a Bash shell project that provisions a desktop Kubernetes cluster using VirtualBox - with each cluster node consisting of a CentOS guest VM.
-The cluster consists of one controller/worker and two dedicated workers.
+The cluster consists of one VM in functioning with a dual role  of control plan node and worker node, and two dedicated worker nodes.

 This has been tested on a Ubuntu 20.04.1 desktop host with 64 gig of RAM and 6 hyper-threaded processors that Ubuntu sees as 12 CPUs.